pangnasun/ConnectionsLab/Week-14_FinalProject/readMe.md

 <!-- ![codes](images/codefiles.png =250x) -->
 <img src="images/codefiles.png" width="250">

-The most effective *javascript* file that I created was *dictionary.js* because it contained all the variables that I could refer from other *javascript* files, which allowed me to use them throughout the game.
+The most effective *javascript* file that I created was *dictionary.js* where I created variabled that could be refered from other files.
+I figured that I needed this file when I lost track of the names and locations of variables that I created.
+Having these variables in one file was time effecient when I needed to create new variables or refer to an old one.

 *snipet from dictionary.js*
 ```javascript